Compressed CSI Feedback With Learned Measurement Matrix for mmWave Massive MIMO: Introduction

 A good measurement matrix can be constructed by exploiting the data features\cite{arora2018compressed, wu2018sparse}.
 Many real-world datasets have embedding features that can be exploited to perform dimension reduction operations.
 However, it is yet known whether additional features beyond sparsity exist in mmWave massive MIMO channels.
 Fortunately, owing to state-of-the-art deep learning (DL) technology, the hidden data features can be effectively learned by neural networks.
 Because our goal is to construct a measurement matrix that performs a linear transformation on beamspace channel vectors, the conventional black-box DL architecture with non-linear operations are unsuitable for our problem.

 \cc{ In this letter, we introduce $l_1$-minimization autoencoder ($l_1$-AE)\cite{wu2018sparse} and propose a \mbox{data-driven} compressed CSI feedback scheme for mmWave massive MIMO systems.
-Specifically, we employ the $l_1$-AE to learn the measurement matrix from beamspace channel samples; then the learned measurement matrix is applied to perform CS based CSI compression and recovery.
-To the best of the authors' knowledge, this is the first work to propose a learning method for optimizing the measurement matrix for CS based CSI acquisition in mmWave massive MIMO systems.
+Specifically, we employ the $l_1$-AE to learn the measurement matrix from beamspace channel samples; then the learned measurement matrix is applied to perform CS based CSI compression and recovery by conventional linear programming solver.
 Unlike the conventional deep learning based methods, which often regard the neural network as a black box to create the end-to-end learning process for CSI acquisition, this work constructs an interpretable autoencoder under the CS framework to perform a data driven dimension reduction for channel vectors.
 Moreover, the dimension reduction is achieved by a simple linear transformation, which is easy to implement for the UEs in practical massive MIMO systems. }

 \cc{ Numerical results show that, compared with the random matrices, the learned measurement matrix provides higher recovery accuracy for smaller size channel vectors.
 The proposed $l_1$-AE enhanced CSI feedback scheme can also attain higher achievable rate with lower feedback overhead.
 This result suggests that the beamspace channels have certain underlying features that can be exploited by the neural networks.
 This work demonstrates a useful application of DL techniques for designing mmWave massive MIMO systems. }